 Explore the beautiful refurbished Palace which dates from 1597 - imagine what it would have been like to live within the splendid interiors, featuring painted woodwork, and 17th- and 18th-century furniture.

-New for 2015, our retail and admissions area is now located at the Townhouse ground floor along with a new exhibition/tourist information space.
 All visitors should go to the Townhouse for ticket purchase prior to entering the Palace area